The Lord of the Rings

 Tolkien drew inspiration from various influences for the story, including philology, mythology, Christianity, earlier fantasy works, and his own experiences in the First World War.
-Although often called a trilogy, the work was intended by Tolkien to be a single volume in a two-volume set, along with The Silmarillion.
+Although the work is often called a trilogy, Tolkien intended it to be a single volume in a two-volume set, along with The Silmarillion.
 For economic reasons, it was first published over the course of a year, from 29 July 1954 to 20 October 1955, in three volumes rather than one, under the titles The Fellowship of the Ring, The Two Towers, and The Return of the King; The Silmarillion appeared only after Tolkien's death.
 The work is divided internally into six books, two per volume, with several appendices of chronologies, genealogies, and linguistic information.
-(Note: Volume I: Prologue, The Ring Sets Out, The Ring Goes South; Volume II: The Treason of Isengard, The Ring Goes East; Volume III: The War of the Ring, The End of the Third Age, Appendices A–F.) These three volumes were later published as a boxed set in 1957, and even finally as a single volume in 1968, following Tolkien's original intent.
+(Note: Volume I: Prologue, The Ring Sets Out, The Ring Goes South; Volume II: The Treason of Isengard, The Ring Goes East; Volume III: The War of the Ring, The End of the Third Age, Appendices A–F.) These three volumes were later published as a boxed set in 1957, and finally as a single volume in 1968, following Tolkien's original intent.

 After an initial mixed reception by the literary establishment, The Lord of the Rings has been the subject of extensive analysis of its themes, literary devices, and origins.
 It is considered one of the most influential fantasy books ever written, and has helped to create and shape the modern fantasy genre.
 Since release, it has been reprinted many times and translated into at least 38 languages.
 (Note: At least 38 languages are listed at the FAQ.
 This number is a very conservative estimate; some 56 translations are listed at translations of The Lord of the Rings, and 57 languages are listed at Elrond's Library.)
 Its enduring popularity has led to numerous references in popular culture, the founding of many societies by fans of Tolkien's works, and the publication of many books about Tolkien and his works.
 It has inspired many derivative works, including paintings, music, films, television, video games, and board games.
 Award-winning adaptations of The Lord of the Rings have been made for radio, theatre, and film.
 It was named Britain's best-loved novel of all time in a 2003 poll by the BBC called The Big Read.